Chicken Hawk Bird Facts for Kids 2023 | Appearance, Habitat & More

 Cooper’s hawks have variable sizes..
 Grown males can vary from 35-46 cm, while females grow between 42-50 cm.
 Their wingspans are in the range of 62-99 cm.
 They have an average wingspan of 84 cm.
 Males weigh around 302-402 grams, while females weigh between 479-678 grams.

-Sharp-shinned hawks are the smallest in size among the chicken hawks.
+Sharp-shinned hawk is the smallest in size among the chicken hawks.
 Males are around 23-30 cm in length.
 Females are between 29-37 cm in length.
 Males have a wingspan of 42-58 cm and weigh between 82-115 grams.Females have a wingspan of around 58-68 cm and weigh between 150-219 grams.

 Where does a Chicken Hawk Live?

 Chickenhawks are all found in North America.
 The Cooper’s hawks are present in regions between southern Canada to Mexico.
 We can discover red-tailed hawks in north Canada, Alaska, Panama, and the West Indies.
-The sharp-shinned hawks exist in the United States and Canada.
+The sharp-shinned hawk exists in the United States and Canada.

 Temperate deciduous forests and mixed forests are natural habitats for Cooper’s hawks.
 They also live in forested mountains.
 They prefer open woodlands.
 The red-tailed hawks can adapt themselves to a wide variety of habitats.
 These include deserts, grasslands, coniferous and deciduous forests.
 They can also live in regions of different altitudes.
 We can find sharp-shinned hawks in a variety of woodlands and forest types.
 They occupy areas in the temperate, boreal forests.